bbc/BBC-QRCode-Generator/README.md

 A Sinatra application that will generate QRCodes for a BBC url with a BBC logo embedded in it.

+## Requirements

+This application requires [ImageMagick](http://www.imagemagick.org/) to be installed.
+I use [homebrew](http://github.com/mxcl/homebrew) which made the process very easy.
+Other dependencies can be installed running:

+  bundle install

 ## Resources

 * [More fun with QRCodes and the BBC logo](http://whomwah.com/2008/03/12/more-fun-with-qr-codes-and-the-bbc-logo/)